Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/New-AzADGroup.md

 # New-AzADGroup

 ## SYNOPSIS
-Add new entity to groups
+Adds new entity to groups

 ## SYNTAX